-- 21.1 The Ursuline High School staff will make timely and accurate recording of safeguarding concerns raised about a child in the school.
-Our staff will be supported to understand the importance of timely, comprehensive and accurate recording in line with messages from serious case reviews on issues of recording and sharing information.
-Further detail of how safeguarding records will be kept in the school are in the separate document 'Keeping Records of Safeguarding Concerns' which should be read in conjunction with this policy. - 21.2 A recording of each and every episode/incident/concern/activity regarding that child, including telephone calls to other professionals, needs to be recorded on a chronology kept within the confidential file for that child.
+A recording of each and every episode/incident/concern/activity regarding that child, including telephone calls to other professionals, needs to be recorded on a chronology kept within the confidential file for that child on CPOMS.
 This will include any contact from other agencies who may wish to discuss concerns relating to a child.
 Actions will be agreed and roles and responsibility of each agency will be clarified and outcomes recorded.
-The chronology will be brief and log activity; the full recording will be on the record of concern. - 21.3 Recordings of safeguarding concerns will be kept in a separate file known as a 'concern file'.
-Written records of concern will be made even where there is no immediate need to refer to Children's Social Care. - The concern file will be securely stored away from the main pupil file.
-The main pupil file will be marked with a red 'C' in the top right hand corner to denote a separate file exists. - 21.5 A 'concern' file will be started in the event of a child welfare concern form being passed to the DSL. - 21.6 Records will be kept up to date and reviewed regularly by the Designated Safeguarding Lead to evidence and support actions taken by staff in discharging the school's safeguarding arrangements.
-Original notes will be retained on the concern file as they may be important in any criminal proceedings arising from current or historical allegations of abuse or neglect. - 21.7 Staff members recording concerns about a child may not keep copies of recordings made.
-All recordings must be handed over to the DSL who will store them securely in the child's 'concern' file.
+The chronology will be brief and log activity; the full recording will be on the record of concern.
+Recordings of safeguarding concerns will be kept on CPOMS.
+Written records of concern will be made on CPOMS even where there is no immediate need to refer to Children's Social Care.
+The concern file will be securely stored away from the main pupil file.
+The main pupil file will be marked with a red sticker in the top right-hand corner to denote a separate file exists.
+A 'concern' file will be started in the event of a child welfare concern being submitted on CPOMS to the DSL.

+Records will be kept up to date and reviewed regularly by the Safeguarding Team to evidence and support actions taken by staff in discharging the school's safeguarding arrangements.
+Original notes will be retained as they may be important in any criminal proceedings arising from current or historical allegations of abuse or neglect.

+Staff members recording concerns about a child may not keep copies of electronic recordings made.
+All recordings must sent via CPOMS to the DSL who will store them securely in the child's 'concern' file.

-- 21.8 The concern file can be active or non-active in terms of monitoring i.e. a child is no longer LAC, subject to a child protection plan and this level of activity can be recorded on the front sheet as a start and end date.
-If future concerns then arise it can be re-activated and indicated as such on the front sheet and on the chronology as new information arises. - 21.9 If the child moves to another school, the concern file will be securely sent or taken, as part of the admission/transition arrangements, to the DSL at the new establishment/school.
+The concern file can be active or non-active in terms of monitoring i.e. a child is no longer LAC, subject to a child protection plan and this level of activity can be recorded on CPOMS as a start and end date.
+If future concerns then arise it can be re-activated and indicated as such on CPOMS and on the chronology as new information arises.

+If the child moves to another school, the concern file will be securely sent or taken, as part of the admission/transition arrangements, to the DSL at the new establishment/school.
 There will be a timely liaison between each school DSL for Safeguarding to ensure a smooth and safe transition for the child.